provized/EmailSuggest/README.md

 **DEVELOPED BY**

-Hala Koukeh
 Shaikh Adnan Moinuddin

-**DONATE**
+**CUSTOMIZATION & DONATE**

-After searching for long time on google for something like this, realized many people needed it After a lot of effort as per self capability this was made
+After searching for long time on google for something like this, we coded a plugin that suggests email or username.
+Realized many people needed it so we made it open source and free to use.

 So, Please consider a donation, it will help me a lot (really)